Engineering Computer Aided Design (CAD) 1 (Level 3)

 • Drawing Setup

-• Use of SolidWorks software
+• Using SolidWorks software

 What you need to know first

 Open entry.
-There are no minimum academic requirements.
+No minimum academic requirements.

 Industry icon